 Elan Frantz leads Product Strategy at goTenna.
 Elan has a wide range of technical and product experience bringing advanced technologies to market, including drones, communications devices, cutting-edge materials, and more.
 Today, Elan works to discover how low-bandwidth mesh networking can have the greatest impact in the private and public sectors.
 Elan holds a Bachelor’s degree Mechanical Engineering from UC, Santa Barbara.

-Natalia Kossobokova is the Content Marketing Manager at goTenna.
+Natalia Kossobokova is the Associate Director of Digital Marketing at goTenna.
 She spearheads the development of global marketing content which includes thought leadership content and other marketing projects.
 She has 10 years of experience working in the government communications industry.
 Natalia graduated from the University of Maryland with a master’s degree in Business Administration with a focus in Marketing.

 Mike Robinson is a Product Manager focusing on goTenna’s Pro and Mesh product lines.
 He has 14 years of product and operations experience in the mobile development and emerging platforms space.
 Mike holds a Political Science degree from Colorado College.